Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 And for those seeking to explore Palau’s World War II history, the island’s lagoons and jungles are littered with the wreckage of long-abandoned planes, offering a window into the region’s past.

-Another highlight of diving in Palau is magnificent Chandelier Cave.
+Another highlight of diving in Palau is the magnificent Chandelier Cave.
 Here, rays of light pierce through the water and illuminate the cavern’s stunning rock formations.

 How much experience do you need to dive in Palau?